mukhortov/HESH-WordPress-Plugin/README.md

 		- link to other auto p disabling plugins
 - rtl support
 - translation support
+- IE & Edge Bug: adding content with the buttons doesn't work :(
+	- ...because setting selection on a textarea doesn't work unless the text area is in focus
+	- possible solution:
+		- detect mousedown on a button in the bar
+		- give the real textarea focus and the proper selection
+		- when that textarea changes, update the value in codemirror
+		- then switch back to codemirror in the correct cursor position
 - CodeMirror themes inspired by WordPress themes
 	- and an auto theme that will match the CM theme to the WP theme - set by default
 - compatible with other plugin: